-Grade of "C" or better in MTH 0003 (Beginning Algebra); or grade of "C: or higher in MTH 0203 (Essentials of Math); or an Enhanced ACT math score of 16 or higher; or equivalent score on another placement test.
+Grade of "C" or higher in MTH 0203 (Essentials of Math); or an Enhanced ACT math score of 16 or higher; or equivalent score on another placement test.

 MTH 1013: TRIGONOMETRY

 This course covers right triangle trigonometry applications, including the laws of sines and cosines, radian measure and applications, trigonometric functions of real numbers, graphs of trigonometric functions, trigonometric identities and equations, polar coordinates, complex numbers in polar (trigonometric) form.
 A calculator with trigonometric functions is required.